table of contents

 R. acetosa was believed to be a ‘cooling’ herb and helpful for swellings and inflammatory conditions.
-The plant was used to treat fevers, skin tumours, jaundice, and internal ulcers.1
+The plant was used to treat fevers, skin tumours, jaundice, and internal ulcers.

 It also had a number of common uses such as treating wounds like sores, bruises, boils and chickenpox.

 Sorrel is known to contain quite high levels of oxalic acid.
-The estimated maximum intake of sorrel is 50 g fresh weight a day.5
+The estimated maximum intake of sorrel is 50 g fresh weight a day.

-It seems that components in sorrel, including oxalic acid, possess no greater risk than foods like carrots, rhubarb, asparagus or green tea in normal amounts.5
+It seems that components in sorrel, including oxalic acid, possess no greater risk than foods like carrots, rhubarb, asparagus or green tea in normal amounts.

 The leaves can look very similar to a poisonous lookalike called Lords and Ladies (Arum maculatum).
 See photo below:

-- Grieve, M. & Leyel, C. F. (1998) A Modern Herbal: The Medical, Culinary, Cosmetic and Economic Properties, Cultivation and Folklore of Herbs, Grasses, Fungi, Shrubs and Trees and All Their Modern Scientific Uses.
-London: Tiger Books International.
+Grieve M. A Modern Herbal Vol 2 (I-Z): The Medicinal, Culinary, Cosmetic and Economic Properties, Cultivation and Folk-Lore of Herbs, Grasses, Fungi, Shrubs, & Trees with All Their Modern Scientific Uses.
+Dover Publications; 1971.